Congratulations, your offer has been accepted! Now it’s time for about forty-five days of fun before the keys are in your hand.

 Termite Inspection.
 The termite inspection is typically paid for by the seller in Hawaii, and the buyer can choose who they want for their termite inspector.

 Appraisal.
 The buyer typically pays for the appraisal, which is important for the lender to secure financing.
-The appraisal usually costs $650 in Hawaii.
+The appraisal can cost up to $600 or more in Hawaii.

 Survey.
 The seller typically pays for the survey, which includes marking the official boundaries of the property.